 Waterfalls

-Halfway through my mini Hawaiian journey, I spotted first out of two Queen’s Bath Waterfalls.
-The tumbling from 15-30ft height water ended in a small, tranquil pool.
-The dense vegetation hid this little gem from any outsiders, not willing to get down the muddy path.
+Halfway through my mini Hawaiian journey, I spotted first out of two Queen’s Bath waterfalls.
+The tumbling from 15-30 feet height water ended in a small, tranquil pool.
+The dense vegetation hid this little gem from any outsiders that were unwilling to get down the muddy path.
 Raw and unspoiled, the upper waterfall was a perfect spot to rest and regain strength before resuming the hike.

 Approximately 7 minutes later I found the second (lower) waterfall that looked more like a stream.
 This one was open to the surf and strong winds blowing from the ocean.
 Its waters were plunging into a churning inlet, surrounded by the cooled volcanic rocks.
 The place was beautiful, but the infamous Queen’s Bath continued beckoning me.